Application period is open until March 23, 2025!

 Benefits of the Fulbright DAI program

 Finances: Each Fulbright Distinguished Teacher will receive a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and for cultural and other activities.
 This allowance will also include a daily stipend for purchasing groceries, meals at local restaurants, or food from on-campus dining services.
 Costs associated with housing, required program activities, and other program-related expenses are paid in advance by the Fulbright DAI Program.
-Participants will also receive a professional development allowance to use to fund conference attendance, print and online educational resources, research project research travel, and other items that contribute to the participants’ professional goals during the program.
+Participants will also receive a professional development allowance to use to fund conference attendance, print and online educational resources, educator project research travel, and other items that contribute to the participants’ professional goals during the program.

 Other benefits include networks with educators from around the world.
 Read more about the friendships built during the FDAI program!